 The Mortal Kombat games for the earlier systems lacked pause features, since pressing Start was to block.
+Even though the Super NES had the L and R buttons to do this (and mapped R to Run in Mortal Kombat 3 and Ultimate), it still had no pause (unless you unlocked the cheat menus, but only on MK3/UMK3).
 Same with Street Fighter on the 3-button Genesis controller, where pressing Start switched from punching to kicking (the 6-button controller did let you pause).

 In order to unlock Pong in Mortal Kombat II, you need to have 250 wins... in a row.
 In a game without a pause function and automatic progression between screens, giving you a maximum of 98 seconds before having to inflict damage to your idle player 2 in order to avoid a draw. note Though it's simpler to do a number of wins, cause some damage at the beginning of a round, then use the remaining time in the round and the beginning of the time of the next round (2-3 minutes) to use the bathroom, get something to eat, and/or just take a breather.